x01000101x/x01000101x/README.md

 - 👯 I’m looking for a partner who wants to collaborate on IT projects
 - 💬 Ask me anything
 - 📫 How to reach me: [Instagram - @leodamaniik](https://www.instagram.com/leodamaniik/)
-- ⚡ Fun fact: I love JDM cars
+- ⚡ Fun fact: I <3 JDM cars

 ---
 ### 📊 My Github Stats